 Take the results with a shovel of salt.
 Never rely on the figures given – treat it as a fun investigation, nothing more.

 The first to try is Zoopla.
 Type in a postcode and it will give you a rough indication of sales prices for that area.
 You can then select a home in that street and get a bespoke online valuation based on previous sale prices and market climate.

-You can even get predicted rental yields and compare it to the area's average.
-MoneySavers report Zoopla worth looking at for a (very wide) ballpark, but it has a tendency to undervalue properties, as it's based on last sale prices and doesn't take into account renovations.
+You can get predicted rental yields and compare it to the area's average.
+MoneySavers say Zoopla worth looking at for a (very wide) ballpark, but tends to undervalue properties, as it's based on last sale prices and doesn't take into account renovations.

 Get a more detailed second opinion

 For a second opinion on how much to hope for, try Property Price Advice.
 It's slightly quicker and easier to work through, though asks fewer questions and requires an email address.

 You get an upper and lower value for the gaff, as well the option to download a PDF guide which includes local schools and doctors.
 MoneySavers say Property Price Advice is more likely to overvalue properties.